k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: armor with 'excellence' object property adversely affecting charisma
 - Infidels cannot regenerate hit points without the Amulet of Yendor in their possesion (pre-imbued Idol of Moloch)
+- Fix: large box/chest spawning inside of another chest at Mines' End (Sewers of Waterdeep)